Black Lives Matter and Blue Lives Matter Explained

 There are endless articles, podcasts, and lesson plans about Black Lives Matter.
 A sampling of options is below, and we encourage you to read and listen to a wide array of voices and perspectives to better understand the perspective and experience of Black Americans.

-News Articles about Teenage Activism
+News Articles and Blog Posts about Teenage Activism

 - Black Lives Matter Protests Bring Teen Activists into the Streets (Teen Vogue)